Steelbot2803/portfolio/content/about/experience.md

     date_start: '2019-01-01'
     date_end: '2020-01-31'
     description: |2-
       Key Responsibilities include:

-        * Designed and developed a package mounting system using SolidWorks and Fusion 360, achieving a 15% reduction in material usage and a 25% improvement in Load capacity.
+      * Designed and developed a package mounting system using SolidWorks and Fusion 360, achieving a 15% reduction in material usage and 25% increase in load capacity.
-        * Performed Finite Element Analysis (FEA) using ANSYS to evaluate and enhance structural integrity, resulting in a 20% increase in prototype durability.
-        * Led the implementation of modular design strategies, enabling faster prototyping and reducing design-to-build lead time by 30%.
-        * Oversaw 3D prototyping and testing, successfully demonstrating proof of concept within 6 months.
-        * Collaborated with cross-functional teams from manufacturing and procurement to integrate design feedback, streamlining assembly workflows and cutting assembly time by 12%.
+      * Conducted FEA and structural analysis with ANSYS, improving prototype durability by 20%.
+      * Reduced design-to-prototype lead time by 30% through modular design implementation

 design:
   columns: '1'